hkkmrmnq/the_likes/README.md

 To read - upload it to https://editor.swagger.io/

-You can edit backend/Basic data.xlsx to create your own set of Values, Aspects and Attitudes.
+You can also use your own set of Values, Aspects and Attitudes.
+For this - edit backend/Basic data.xlsx and adjust Settings.PERSONAL_VALUE_MAX_ORDER.

 #### To run project: